Azure-Samples/media-services-v3-node-tutorials/VideoEncoding/Encoding_Bulk_Remote_Storage_Account_SAS/Readme.md

 1. Add support for private storage accounts
 1. Add support for non SAS based authentication if a higher level of secure auth is required
 1. Add more business logic to choose which Transform to submit the job to based on input location and folder
-1. Add multi-region encoding support - distributing the encoding job across regions can help with speed and reliability.
+1. Add multi-region encoding support - distributing the encoding job across regions can help with speed and reliability
-1. Add more logging of results and failed jobs, and provide a way to resume or re-submit errored jobs from the resulting log file.
+1. Add more logging of results and failed jobs, and provide a way to resume or re-submit errored jobs from the resulting log file
+1. Add support for adding metadata or tags on the source file processed to identify the items that were already encoded, the date it was encoded, and the transform used.
+Add code to the sample to skip over any source files that were already encoded with the same Transform version or have a flag that they were already encoded in a certain time period (using date ranges in the metadata for example.)